hurkanyakay/react-weekly-day-picker/README.md

 ## Usage

-To use the component, In your react Application just do
+To use the component, In your react application just do

 ```javascript
 	<ReactWeeklyDayPicker />